What is a college transfer?

 3. Can I transfer and still graduate in four years?
 Will all my credits will transfer?

 There are a lot of factors involving before this question is answered.
 If you were set on changing the colleges in the first place and took up courses whose credits are accepted in the desired college, it is easier to graduate within four years.
-Not all credits can be transferred but it all depends on the college you want and the course transferring.
+Not all credits can be transferred but it all depends on the college you want and the course transfer.

 4. Can I apply to colleges I was previously rejected from?